Thursday, 30 May 2024

 To generate the chart, I had three columns in a spreadsheet (the red line is actually just a line overlaid over the chart).
 There was one for the x-axis, from 0 to 13,800 (millions of years) at intervals of 50, one for the blue curve (x'=(13800-x).x/13800)) and another for the grey line, from 13,800 (millions of light years) to 0 also at intervals of 50.

-The blue curve plots every event through which a photon emitted very early in the FUGE universe’s chronology must pass in order to be observed.
-That path is one through spacetime and has a spacetime length of 15,840 million (light) years.
-This should be compared with a hypothetical static universe in which a photon reaching us after time t would have travelled across a distance of ct, so the magnitude of the spacetime distance would have been 2 times that.
-Such a path could be normalised by merely multiplying by (distance/spacetime distance).
+The blue curve plots the set of events from which an observed photon can possibly have originated in order to be observed at t0.
+That array of events constitutes a spacetime length of 15,840 million (light) years.
+This should be compared with a hypothetical static universe in which any photon reaching us after time t would have travelled across a distance of ct, so the magnitude of the spacetime array of possible events would have been 2 times that.
+Such an array of events could be normalised by merely multiplying by (distance/spacetime distance).

 To generate the Hubble parameter chart, I replicated the first two of the three columns discussed above with the x value multiplied by 1.000001.
 Then I created a column each for Δt (s), Δx (km), x (Mpc), xST (Mpc) and ΔxST (km).